vishalare/buddy/README.md

-import all library to run this code
+import all library to run this code and
 CHANGE THE PATH VALUES